zira-dev/docs/_posts/2021-08-03-cmms-can-t-compare-to-zira.md

 ---
-title: CMMS can't compare to Zira1
+title: CMMS can't compare to Zira
 subtitle: Use forms to digitize manual operations, use metrics and unit of measures in order to trigger alerts and visualize your data
 tags: